dotnet/docs-maui/docs/whats-new/dotnet-9.md

 }
 ```

+> [!IMPORTANT]
+> Code that accesses the `Application.Current.MainPage` property should now access the `Application.Current.Windows[0].Page` property.
+Alternatively, if you're on an element that's attached to the window you can access the `Window.Page` property instead.
+Platform code can retrieve the app's <xref:Microsoft.Maui.IWindow> object with the `Microsoft.Maui.Platform.GetWindow` extension method.

-The `MainPage` property is retained for .NET MAUI 9, but will be completely removed in a future release.
+While the <xref:Microsoft.Maui.Conrols.Application.MainPage> property is retained in .NET MAUI 9 it will be completely removed in a future release.

 ### Compatibility layouts